 It is possible to build exon junction libraries from known annotated exons and then try and map those reads that fail to map against this sequence.
-However, such an approach is only capable of capturing reads that span known annotations, limiting its utility and biasing the results towards well annotated genes/genomes.
-Should you wish to pursue this approach, simply add extra lines to the genome reference file representing the sequence across exon-junctions.
+Such an approach is only capable of capturing reads that span known annotations, limiting its utility and biasing the results towards well annotated genes/genomes.